flare-foundation/docs/docs/tech/glossary.md

 : In blockchain, an address is a synonym for wallet and [account](#account).

 Attestation { #attestation }
-: A data proof provided to the [State Connector](#state_connector) by a decentralized set of Attestation Providers that confirms the validity or otherwise of any request.
-[Read more...](state-connector.md)
+: A data proof provided to the [Data Connector](#data_connector) by a decentralized set of Attestation Providers that confirms the validity or otherwise of any request.
+[Read more...](data-connector.md)

 Autoclaiming { #autoclaiming }
 : Automatic claiming enables users to appoint an [executor](#executor) to claim rewards on their behalf.
 [Read more...](./automatic-claiming.md)